Lionsberg/lionsberg-wiki/Lionsberg History and Inception.md

 - We had network nodes representing hundreds of people watching and wondering.
 - It was reported that the backbone technological infrastructure we had funded was being leveraged by ~170 impact organizations in ~13 countries
 - Some of the most talented, skilled, and wise people we had ever worked with were surrounding us and investing time, energy, and attention
-- We realized that in order to have a chance to succeed, we need to move beyond the abstraction of the [[Meta Project]] into actually living it out and embodying it through [[Lionsberg]]
+- We realized that in order to have a chance to succeed, we need to move beyond the abstraction of the [[Meta Project]] into actually living it out and embodying it through [[LIONSBERG]]

 ## State as of April 2023